 A weightlifting belt may not seem like a necessity to everyone, but there’s no doubt that wearing one at the right time can be huge for your lifts.
-Some weightlifting belts are meant for one style of lift, but others — like the Element 26 Hybrid Leather Lifting Belt — are able to be worn across multiple lifts.
-Belts provide the means for your core muscles to stay tight since they can brace against the belt throughout the duration of your lift, decreasing your chance of injury.
+Some lifting belts are meant for powerlifting, some are meant for Olympic lifting, but others — like the Element 26 Hybrid Leather Lifting Belt — are able to be worn across multiple lifts.
+Lifting belts provide the means for your core muscles to stay tight since they can brace against the belt throughout the duration of your lift, decreasing your chance of injury.

 - The pairing of leather and nylon makes the Element 26 Hybrid Belt a good choice for powerlifts, Olympic-style lifts, and even CrossFit.